home icon

 special plinth bricks at Upper Ground

 The architect's scheme has already been celebrated for its highly energy efficient and low carbon design achieving both BREEAM Outstanding and 5 star certification under the NABERS Design for Performance standard.
+Reuse has played a key part in the project with 80% of the original structure being retained including 95 tonnes of pavers and 71 tonnes of bricks.

 special plinth bricks at Upper Ground on the Southbank